 The SAT is offered several times a year.
 All Juniors in Michigan will take the SAT as part of the required MME exam in the spring of their Junior year.
 Sometimes Junior and Senior students choose to retake the exam in hopes of improving their score.
 Students who wish to do this would register themselves for the test retake directly through the College Board website.
 The SAT is offered at various high schools throughout the local area on designated national test dates.
-To register visit http://sat.collegeboard.com/register
+Register for the SAT through College Board.

 In addition to the SAT, some colleges require or recommend that you take SAT Subject Tests.
 Subject Tests are hour-long, content-based tests that allow you to showcase achievement in specific subject areas where you excel.
 Some colleges also use Subject Tests to place students into the appropriate courses.
 Based on your performance on the test(s), you could potentially fulfill basic requirements or receive credit for introductory-level courses.
 There are 20 SAT Subject Tests in five general subject areas: English, history, languages, mathematics and science.